soinkleined/balena-sound/README.md

 If you don't want to use multi-room or you only have one device, you can disable it by creating the `DISABLE_MULTI_ROOM` variable (with any value, for example: `1`).

 **Note:** Multi-room requires a network router that supports IP multicast/broadcast (most modern routers do).

+### Client Only Multi-room

+By default, balenaSound lets you connect and stream audio from every device on the fleet.
+If you prefer to have one or more devices "hidden" in the network but still capable of playing multi-room audio you can set the device to Client Only mode.

+Client Only mode only runs the services needed to synchronize and play the audio that is being streamed from the multi-room master server; all other services will be disabled.
+This makes for less clutter in the devices overview when connecting from Spotify, Airplay or Bluetooth and lowers the load on the devices running Client Only mode.

+If you want to set a device in Client Only mode, create a `CLIENT_ONLY_MULTI_ROOM` variable with value `1`.

+**Note**: Client Only mode only works if multi-room mode is enabled.
+When you disable multi-room mode, the `CLIENT_ONLY_MULTI_ROOM` variable is ignored to prevent all services being down.

 ### Set bluetooth PIN code